 "Loans and advances to banks" and "Loans and advances to customers" are financial assets with fixed or determinable payments and fixed maturities that are not quoted in an active market.
 They are not entered into with the intention of immediate or short-term resale and are not classified as "Securities available-for-sale".
 After initial recognition, the loans and advances to banks and the loans and advances to customers are subsequently measured at amortised cost using the effective interest rate method, less provision for impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition cost and fees that are an integral part of the effective interest rate.
 Amortisation is included in "Interest income and similar income" in the Income Statement.
-The losses arising from impairment are recognised in the Income Statement in "Additions to impairment losses and write-off of receivables".
+The losses arising from impairment are recognised in the Income Statement in "Provisions for impairment losses on loans, net, write-off and assignment of receivables".